 - Participants at our Workshops, Meetings and other events;

-- Grant Applicants and Funders; and
+- Grant Applicants and Funders;

 - Individuals who interact with us in other ways and whose personal data we hold and use in connection with those interactions.
+This also includes when a director tells us about related parties and related party transactions so that we avoid any possible conflicts of interest.

 2. The personal data we collect and how we use it